zentrocdot/ComfyUI_Circle_Detection/README.md

 ### Basic Feature

-<p align="justify">The basic feature of the node is the detection of circles in images.</p>
+<p align="justify">The basic feature of the node is the detection of circles in images.
+The second featur is the
+creation of a mask from the detected circles.</p>

 ### Node Input / Output